2009 Italian Grand Prix: Race

 At the start, Lewis Hamilton held onto his lead with Kimi Räikkönen in second, ahead of Adrian Sutil.
 Heikki Kovalainen, on a one-stop fuel strategy was overtaken by the similarly fuelled Brawns of Rubens Barrichello, off the start line, and Jenson Button, through the second Lesmo.
 Championship contender Mark Webber was spun by Robert Kubica at Della Roggia on the opening lap and was forced to retire.
 By Lap 15, Kubica had also retired with an oil leak.
 Before this, on lap 9, Kubica was shown the black flag with orange circle because he damaged his front wing during his contact with Webber, meaning he was summoned to the pits to repair it.

 The battle for the lead was tactical, with the Brawn cars stopping only once while Hamilton was on a two-stop strategy.
 Barrichello and Button were able to lap consistently faster than Hamilton despite their heavier fuel load, meaning when Hamilton emerged from his second pit stop he found himself behind both Brawns in third position.
-Reigning World Champion Hamilton tried in vain to overtake Championship leader Button over the final few laps before crashing into the barriers at the second Lesmo as he attempted to catch Button.
+Reigning World Champion Hamilton tried in vain to overtake Championship leader Button over the final few laps before crashing into the barriers on the exit of the first Lesmo as he attempted to catch Button.
 Hamilton's crash left debris across the race track, meaning the safety car was deployed despite it being the final lap of the race.
-The safety car was therefore unable to pick up the leader, Barrichello, before he took the chequered flag as he would take Brawn's eighth win of the season and his third win at Monza.
+The safety car was therefore unable to pick up the leader, Barrichello, before he took the chequered flag as he would take Brawn's eighth win of the season and his third at Monza.
+A less dramatic repeat of this situation would occur 13 years later, when a McLaren car stranded in the exact same place on the circuit brought out another race-ending safety car.